 Terra Lawson-Remer is founder and managing partner of Catalyst Project, specializing in the development of innovative public policies, social change strategies, and high-impact organizations.
-She is a current faculty fellow at the University of California San Diego School of Global Policy & Strategy and a recent fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+She is also a faculty fellow at the University of California San Diego School of Global Policy & Strategy, and a fellow the Center for Advanced Study in the Behavioral Sciences at Stanford University.

-Lawson-Remer served as senior advisor at the U.S. Department of the Treasury during the Obama Administration.
+Dr. Lawson-Remer served as senior advisor at the U.S. Department of the Treasury during the Obama Administration.
 At Treasury she worked for Undersecretary Lael Brainard, leading on emerging economies and fragile states.
-She joined Treasury while on leave from The New School for Social Research, where she was assistant professor of international affairs.
-She also founded and chaired the university’s Advisory Committee on Investor Responsibility, implementing one of the nation’s first institutional climate change divestment policies.
+She joined Treasury while on leave from The New School for Social Research, where she was assistant professor of international affairs and founding chair of the university’s Advisory Committee on Investor Responsibility, implementing one of the nation’s first institutional climate change divestment policies.

 Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, and non-resident fellow in Global Economy & Development at the Brookings Institution.
 Prior to that, she was fellow for Civil Society, Markets & Democracy at the Council on Foreign Relations, where she directed the Council's initiative on democratic transitions and wrote and advised on international economic law, inequality, and global development.